NathishN/Movie_Recommendation_System/README.md

 🎬 Movie Recommendation System

 A content-based movie recommendation system built using Python and machine learning techniques.
-This project suggests movies similar to a user’s पसंद (favorite movie) based on features like genres, keywords, cast, director, and tagline.
+This project suggests movies similar to a user’s (favorite movie) based on features like genres, keywords, cast, director, and tagline.

 📌 Overview